 § All decisions to mount products that will require a continuing commitment of a stand-alone workstation.

-§ Other matters which may be referred to the Committee by the Head of Collection Development for action or advice.
+§ Other matters, which may be referred to the Committee by the Head of Collection Development for action or advice.

-Decisions to create or maintain cataloging or other access mechanisms for remotely accessed resources which do not require purchase or subscription payments need not be referred to EPEC or the Head of Collection Development, but should generally follow the guidelines and criteria prescribed below.
+Decisions to create or maintain cataloging or other access mechanisms for remotely accessed resources that do not require purchase or subscription payments need not be referred to EPEC or the Head of Collection Development, but should generally follow the guidelines and criteria prescribed below.
 The Head of Documents retains responsibility for evaluating and selecting all items received on deposit from the US Government.
 The selection criteria listed below will guide those decisions.

-Priority will be given to those resources that support the curriculum followed by titles which benefit the entire campus but which are general in nature (such as general encyclopedias), titles that support current faculty research, and titles that support administrative offices.
+Priority will be given to those resources that support the curriculum followed by titles that benefit the entire campus but which are general in nature (such as general encyclopedias), titles that support current faculty research, and titles that support administrative offices.